maguialiaga/maguialiaga/README.md

  **✨Some of my goals this year are:✨**

-- Continue to learn and train my frontend dev skills
+- Continue to learn and train my frontend dev skills.

-- Work on my portfolio
+- Work on my portfolio.

-- Meet new people with whom
-I can learn and share all experiences and skills

-- Create new apps
+- Create new apps.

+- Learn how to improve Resilience – How to keep going when things don’t go according to plan, coping with the unfamiliar, managing disappointment and dealing with conflict.

-- Get a job that relates to me and my design aspirations
+- Find a job that relates to me and my design aspirations.

-- Get a job that is challenging
+-Teamwork – learn to connect and work with others to achieve a set task.
+Meet new people with whom i can learn and share all experiences and skills with.

 - ❓ Ask me about anything related to PERN stack and related technologies